Add Eye-Catching Captions to Shorts & Reels in Premiere Pro With Cutback's Native Plugin

 These types of captions are no longer just a trend; they’re a retention strategy essential to video production.

-How Cutback Makes It Easy
+How Premiere Assistant Makes It Easy

 You can create motion captions in two clicks